 Another group of individuals who know you and your family could determine the timing and amount of distributions.

 Some of the positions are too small and discrete for multiple appointees.
 But executor, trustee and agent under a power of attorney are good candidates for co-surrogates who either act as a committee or have separate roles.

-Appointing more than one person to each role also reduces the risk of fraud, abuse, embezzlement and similar actions.
+Appointing more than one person to each role during estate planning also reduces the risk of fraud, abuse, embezzlement and similar actions.